-Setting work hours and sticking to them is essential, especially for employees working remotely or on a hybrid schedule.
+Setting and sticking to work hours is essential, especially for employees working remotely or on a hybrid schedule.
 Boundaries help you create a healthy work-life balance.
 But limits only work if you communicate them to your management and team.

 If your workday ends at 5:00, ensure your colleagues know you won’t be available after that time.
 Setting an auto-response for your email alerts those trying to contact you that you’re offline and will receive their message the next business day.

 The setting, communicating and sticking to your boundaries give you freedom while empowering you to thrive at home and work.

 7. Be Realistic about What You Can Get Done in a Day

 Many Americans operate within a hustle culture.
 The more you can accomplish, the better.
 But constant work is not healthy, sustainable, or beneficial for you or those around you.